uc-cdis/gen3.org/content/resources/developer/dev-introduction.md

 * Merge using the default merge strategy (not squash or rebase).
 If you have many small or unnecessary commits, use `git rebase` to squash these before merging.
-For example, `git rebased -i HEAD~5` will allow you to select commits from the previous 5 commits to squash.
+For example, `git rebase -i HEAD~5` will allow you to select commits from the previous 5 commits to squash.

 **After merging the PR:**